-One of the greatest moments in a funeral are the tributes.
+The greatest moments in a funeral are the tributes.
 Eulogies.
 Speeches where loved ones get up and talk about the deceased person in glowing terms.
 Some of the most profound sentiments ever uttered.
 And the guest of honor, the one evoking all these kind words, is dead.
 Gone.
 Can’t hear a thing.
 A living funeral corrects that.
+Here’s how to plan a living funeral to cherish and enjoy.

-Since death doulas have added “funeral planning” to their list of services, more and more people are choosing to attend their own memorial service.
+Since death doulas have added “funeral planning” to their list of services, more and more people are choosing to attend their own funeral or memorial service.
 Reasons vary, depending on the person.

 Even if this is about your life rather than death, it can still help loved ones process their grief in positive ways.
 Connecting with supportive friends and family is healing.